 Apart from bereaved families, Kate represents victims of crime who have been failed by the criminal justice system, victims of miscarriages of justice and those who have been on the receiving end of the abuse of police power.
 She also undertakes public law work, particularly where the challenges relate to her main practice areas.

 In terms of ongoing inquest cases, Kate currently acts for the family of Dalian Atkinson who died after being tasered by West Mercia Police in August 2016, the family of Darren Cumberbatch who died after being tasered by Warwickshire police in July 2017, the family of Prince Kwabena Fosu who died in October 2011 while segregated in Harmondsworth Immigration Removal Centre, and the family of a custody officer who was killed by a prisoner while working in the court cells.

 Since 2005, Kate has been instructed on behalf of victims of torture and war crimes from more than ten conflict zones to obtain justice under the legal principle of universal jurisdiction.
 She has prepared and conducted cases that have been presented to the courts in the UK, New Zealand, Netherlands and Spain.

-Kate’s notable cases include Radislav Krstic v Ministry of Justice in which she successfully sued the MOJ for damages for negligently failing to prevent the Claimant from being seriously attacked and left for dead by other prisoners in a high security prison.
-In Paul Smith v Ministry of Justice was the rare trial of an action by a prisoner who was assaulted by prison officers in the segregation unit of HMP Parkhurst.
+Civil claims brought by prisoners against the Ministry of Justice rarely go to full trial.
+However, in Radislav Krstic v Ministry of Justice, Kate won a trial against the MOJ for damages for negligently failing to prevent the Claimant from being seriously attacked and left for dead by other prisoners in a high security prison.
+In Paul Smith v Ministry of Justice, Kate won a trial on behalf of a prisoner who had been assaulted by prison officers in the segregation unit of HMP Parkhurst.
 The successful judgment handed down on 2 September 2009 criticised the prison officers, prison management (for their failure to investigate) and their lawyers (for serving composite witness statements).